Dr Samantha Pendleton

 Jabberwocky is a Natural Language Processing (NLP) toolkit for those nonsensical ontologies1.
 Available open-source on GitHub.

 I started development in 2019 and Jabberwocky v1.0 was published in 20201.
-Jabberwocky both influenced and was influenced by the OcIMIDo project2.

 After a few years of a PhD and starting a job, in 2024 I came back to Jabberwocky and Version 3.0 was a complete revamp of the repository.
+Version 2.0 (2021) improved the annotation script with a Phrase Matcher2 so both key terms and phrases work.
+Futhermore, high-level functions for stop word removal & text cleaning and a new plotting feature was introduced: a pretty word cloud!

-In 2025, v3.1.1 updates were inspired by an old project - cyannotator - users can now request an HTML
+In 2025, v3.1.1 updates were inspired by an old project - cyannotator - users can now request an HTML output of the corpus with key terms highlighted.

 References